haghbinh/Rfssa/README.md

-The Rfssa package provides the collections of necessary functions to implement Functional Singular Spectrum Analysis (FSSA) for analysing Functional Time Series (FTS).
-FSSA is a novel non-parametric method to perform decomposition and reconstruction of FTS.
+The Rfssa package provides the collections of necessary functions to implement Functional Singular Spectrum Analysis (FSSA) for analyzing and forecasting of Functional Time Series (FTS).
+FSSA is a novel non-parametric method to perform decomposition, reconstruction, and prediction of FTS.

 # Introduction